 According to the newspaper cutting, after he was wounded in France, he spent some weeks in a London Hospital and then was at Penyffordd Sanatorium.
 He worked at the Hawarden Bridge Steelworks.
 He was a member of the Queensferry Branch of the British Legion and worshipped at St. Ethelwold’s Church, he left a widow and eight children, six of whom were under 14.

-He was obviously wounded between May 26th and June 4th 1940 during the evacuation, and he died in the January 1941, whilst living at 13, King Edward Street, Shotton, so he must have been in bad health, however I cannot find him on the Commonwealth War Graves Commission database and I have enquired to see if they can find him.
+He was obviously wounded between May 26th and June 4th 1940 during the evacuation, and he died in the February 1941, whilst living at 13, King Edward Street, Shotton, so he must have been in bad health.
+He was buried at Hawarden on the 13th February 1941.
+However, I cannot find him on the Commonwealth War Graves Commission database and I have enquired to see if they can find him.

 If it can be proved that he died through his war service, we can try and get in “In from the Cold” as they say and get his name added later, but we need more information, so any help would be gratefully received as I said before.